We've put together our favourite tricks and quick solutions to make certain tasks in the kitchen that little bit easier and save you time...

-Kitchen scenario #7: I have a rind of expensive Parmesan I don’t want to waste
+Scenario #7: I have a rind of Parmesan I don’t want to waste

-While the hard rind of cheese such Parmesan, pecorino and Grana Padano is difficult to grate, it’s a shame to waste such an expensive by-product.
-But there’s no need to – try using it as a makeshift cheesy bouquet garni.
+While the hard rind of cheese such parmesan, pecorino and Grana Padano is difficult to grate, it’s a shame to waste such an expensive byproduct.
+But there’s no need to.
 Add the rind whole when you’re sweating onions in the first stage of making a risotto or sauce.
 It will impart lots of its flavour but save you taking to it with a chainsaw.
 Don’t forget to remove it before serving though…

 Dinky shallots can be a pain to peel, but cover them in boiling water and the skin loosens, making the process far quicker.

 Make this shallot Tartin recipe for a stunning vegetarian main.

 Scenario #9: I need breadcrumbs but don’t have a food processor